qorix-group/process_description/process/process_areas/release_management/index.rst

    release_workproducts
    release_roles

-.. needextend:: "process_areas/release_management" in docname
+.. needextend:: docname is not None and "process_areas/release_management" in docname :+tags: release_mgt
-   :+tags: release_mgt